The Pastry War

 • Mexican government agrees to pay damages of 600,000 pesos.

-The Pastry War: This is France.
+This is France.
 What do you think of when you hear France?
-Baguettes, the Eiffel Tower… definitely not an angry French pastry chef who starts war after his shop gets looted… right?
+Baguettes, the Eiffel Tower… definitely not an angry French pastry chef who starts The Pastry War after his shop gets looted… right?
 Because that’s not what the French would do… right?
 Wrong.
-Because there most definitely was an angry French pastry chef who started a war after his shop got looted, and that war eventually led to the French invading Mexico, which led to 75 years of civil wars and coup d’états.
+Because there most definitely was an angry French pastry chef who started The Pastry War after his shop got looted, and that war eventually led to the French invading Mexico, which led to 75 years of civil wars and coup d’états.
 So, how did a pastry chef cause all of this?

 The Pastry War: Mexico vs France 1838